2023 Best Computer Information Systems Associate Degree Schools in the Plains States Region

 CIS majors at DMACC take out an average of $18,496 in student loans while working on their Associate Degree.

-Read full report on Computer Information Systems at Des Moines Area Community College
+Full Computer Information Systems at Des Moines Area Community College Report

 On average, CIS graduates from Park University take out $14,746 in student loans while working on their Associate Degree.

-Northeast Community College ranked #6 on this year’s Best Computer Information Systems Associate Degree Schools in the Plains States Region list.
-Located in the town of Norfolk, Northeast is a public college with a medium-sized student population.
+Northeast Community College did quite well in this year’s ranking of the best places for computer information systems students to get a associate degree.
+It came in at #6 on the list.
+Located in the remote town of Norfolk, Northeast is a public college with a moderately-sized student population.

 The average amount in student loans that CIS majors at Northeast take out while working on their Associate Degree is $14,805.

-Full Computer Information Systems at Northeast Community College Report
+Read full report on Computer Information Systems at Northeast Community College

-Saint Louis Community College came in at #7 in this year’s edition of the Best Computer Information Systems Associate Degree Schools in the Plains States Region ranking.
-Saint Louis Community College is a large public school located in the large suburb of Saint Louis.
+Saint Louis Community College landed the #7 spot in the 2023 rankings for the best associate degree computer information systems programs.
+Saint Louis Community College is a fairly large public school located in the large suburb of Saint Louis.

 CIS majors at Saint Louis Community College take out an average of $8,408 in student loans while working on their Associate Degree.